 - Direct approach send the package of information to individual evaluators you are aware of and to organisations such as universities or consultancy firms that specialise in evaluation.
-Put a list together by seeking recommendations from others, doing your own online search and accessing the Australasian Evaluation Society's Consultants directory. - Through networks send an email through your networks for general distribution - Online promote via your website, and social media
+Put a list together by seeking recommendations from others, doing your own online search and accessing the Australasian Evaluation Society's consultant database. - Through networks send an email through your networks for general distribution - Online promote via your website, Facebook page and other social media sites